Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 How is folliculitis diagnosed?

-Your caregiver will examine your skin.
+Your healthcare provider will examine your skin.
 Tell him how long you have had symptoms and if you have had folliculitis in the past.
-Also tell your caregiver if you have had other bacterial skin infections in the past.
+Also tell your healthcare provider if you have had other bacterial skin infections in the past.

 - A skin biopsy is used to remove one of the bumps on your skin may be removed and sent to a lab for tests.
-A skin sample may help your caregiver learn what is causing your folliculitis.
+A skin sample may help your healthcare provider learn what is causing your folliculitis.

 - Wound culture: Cultures are done to learn what kind of germ caused your infection.
 A culture may be done by swabbing a draining area on your skin.

 How is folliculitis treated?

 Your folliculitis may heal on its own without treatment.
 If your folliculitis is severe or is not healing, you may need treatment.

 - Antibiotics: This medicine is given to fight or prevent an infection caused by bacteria.
 It may be given as an ointment that you apply to your skin or as a pill.
-Always take your antibiotics exactly as ordered by your caregiver.
+Always take your antibiotics exactly as ordered by your healthcare provider.
 Never save antibiotics or take leftover antibiotics that were given to you for another illness.

 - Antifungal medicine: This medicine helps kill fungus that may be causing your folliculitis.
 It may be given as an cream that you apply to your skin or as a pill.

 - Steroids may be given to decrease inflammation.

 - Antihistamines may be given to help decrease itching.

 - UV light therapy: During this treatment, ultraviolet light is used to help decrease the inflammation on the skin.
 UV light treatments are only used to treat certain types of folliculitis.

 How can I manage folliculitis?

 - Clean the area.
 Use antibacterial soap to wash the affected area.
 Change your washcloths and towels every day.

 - Avoid shaving the area: If possible, do not shave areas that have folliculitis.
 If you must shave, use an electric razor or new blade every time you shave.

 How can I prevent folliculitis?

 - Do not wear tight clothing: Do not wear tight-fitting clothes that rub against and irritate your skin.